nicolasluarte/phd_thesis/chapters/foraging_and_uncertainty.md

 the environment.
 However, such a pivotal importance of uncertainty in food-seeking behavior could be contested when considering perceptual abilities as the primary means of informing foraging.

+Perceptual abilities are always limited in some regard, and such limitation can be regarded as the perceptual range of a given animal [@C377F7EP#Fletcher_Etal_2013].
+If an animal must know what is beyond such perceptual range displacement is needed.
+However, to inform such displacement memory, perceptual information integration, or some other strategy should come into play.
+In many classical models lies the assumption than animals can somehow integrate information about resource quality and distribution into a environment mean [@ESYGCSLH#Charnov_1976].
+However, perceptual omniscience is not the case, and integration of environmental information is dependent on times, so including non-local information (outside perceptual range) such as resources gradients prove useful for the foraging animal [@LDCMV4VS#Fagan_Etal_2017].

+Even when local and non-local information can improve foraging sucess, there is still an issue on how perceptual information behaves regarding movement and spatial distance.
+The speed-perception tradeoff describes how perceptual abilities are degraded as speed is increased [@KU6TMHRT#Campos_Bartumeus_Méndez_2013], and as rapid approaching speeds are required to capture prey or obtain food-resources while relying on local perceptual inforamtion [@LDCMV4VS#Fagan_Etal_2017] this tradeoff present an issue to food-seeking behavior.
+Moreover, the intensive-extensive tradeoff points how finding food-resource nearby impairs finding resources far-away [@VYE5NZFU#Raposo_Etal_2011; @9XCDNBAM#Bartumeus_Etal_2016 ].
+Both tradeoffs imply that in order to properly obtain knowledge about the environment, and actually achieve success in obtaining food lead to perceptual uncertainty and require a fine balance between exploration and exploitation.

+In order to deal with such tradeoffs animals stablish two distinct behavioral
+modes: (a) local search, and (b) relocation.
+Local search is predominantly informed by perceptual information, while the relocation behavior show signs of a stochastic process with Lévy-like distributions [@W7DBK8JN#Bazazi_Etal_2012].
+While there has been discussion of brownian-like random movements guiding local search, this is most likely a emergent property caused by frequent food encounters [@HJIF9SNA#DeJager_Etal_2014], so this shifts from a random relocation process to a perceptually guided local search, are in part result of an increased frequency of food encounters.
+Thus, the overall food-seeking strategy derives from a combination of random and perceptually informed movements [@KCAKLD2E#Balogh_Etal_2020].

+Given the limitation in perceptual abilities uncertainty seems to be innescapable.
+Even when a experienced animal can integrate optimal foraging paths in non-stationary environments, random searched with distinct cycles of exploration/exploitation phases persist [@GNGBMVLA#Kembro_Etal_2019].
+Furthermore, introducing stochasticity in food-seeking behavior improves success as makes strategies more resilient to cognitive errors derived from perception [@YTHQBTQH#Campos_Etal_2020].
+The persistance of strategies that permits the balance between exploitation, exploration and relocation [@KU6TMHRT#Campos_Bartumeus_Méndez_2013], even when they are not technically needed [@77AMCAE4#Ryali_Reddy_Yu_2016] shows how relevant is uncertainty in the development of food-seeking behavior.
+In this section we presented how stochastic properties of the environment lead to behavioral adaptations to deal with the resultant uncertainty, by favoring strategies that favor reduction of uncertainty [@QAN6C9AM#Peters_Mcewen_Friston_2017].
+In the next section we will examine models that consider the case of foraging in uncertain environments, which inform about the underlying processes in food-seeking behavior.